 A high-flying Celtics guard who captured a generation's imagination with his no-look dunk and built a decades-long NBA life on and off the court.

-Dee Brown's moment arrived in the 1991 NBA Slam Dunk Contest.
-As a Boston Celtics rookie, he punctuated a flawless performance by pumping up his Reeboks, covering his eyes, and throwing down a majestic no-look dunk.
-The iconic 'Reebok Pump' pose won him the title and instant fame.
-But his career was far more than one highlight.
-A quick, intelligent point guard, he played 12 NBA seasons, known for his defensive tenacity and leadership, particularly during his time with the Celtics.
-When his playing days ended, Brown seamlessly transitioned into the front office, holding executive roles with multiple teams for nearly two decades, focusing on player development and performance.
-This longevity, from electrifying dunker to respected executive, showcases a deep, evolving basketball intellect.
-His legacy continues through his daughter, Lexie Brown, a WNBA player, making theirs one of the few father-daughter duos in professional basketball history.
+Dee Brown won the 1991 NBA Slam Dunk Contest as a Boston Celtics rookie.
+He pumped up his Reeboks, covered his eyes, and threw down a no-look dunk, capturing the title and instant fame.
+But his career extended beyond one highlight.
+A quick, intelligent point guard, he played 12 NBA seasons, known for defensive tenacity and leadership.
+When his playing days ended, Brown moved into front-office roles with multiple teams for nearly two decades, focusing on player development.
+His daughter, Lexie Brown, plays in the WNBA, making theirs one of the few father-daughter duos in professional basketball history.

 1965–1980